 If you don’t have Adobe InDesign, you can either:

 - Contact the designer of the document and ask for the file in .idml format.

-- Use the free online tool iXentric SaveBack (or any conversion tool of your preference) to convert your .indd files to the .idml format.
+- Use the online tool iXentric SaveBack (or any conversion tool of your preference) to convert your .indd files to the .idml format.
 Please note that iXentric SaveBack does not yet support InDesign CC 2015 and Lucidpress and Lucid Software are not affiliated with this service in any way.

 Once your .idml file is ready to be uploaded, simply click the “InDesign Import” button at the top of your documents page: